bazel-contrib/rules_nodejs/README.md

 > For those downstream dependencies that use Bazel, they can simply write BUILD files to consume your library.

+# Scope of the project

+This repository contains an orthogonal set of rules which covers an opinionated toolchain for JavaScript development.
+When requesting a new rule, describe your use case, why it's important, and why you can't do it with the existing rules.
+This is because we have limited resources to maintain additional rules.

+The repository accepts contributions in terms of bug fixes or implementing new features in existing rules.
+If you're planning to implement a new rule, please strongly consider opening a [feature request](https://github.com/bazelbuild/rules_nodejs/issues/new) first so the project's maintainers can decide if it belongs to the scope of this project or not.

+For rules outside of the scope of the projects we recommend hosting them in your GitHub account or the one of your organization.

 # Design

 Most bazel rules include package management.
 That is, the `WORKSPACE` file installs your dependencies as well as the toolchain.
 In some environments, this is the normal workflow, for example in Java, Gradle and Maven are each both a build tool and a package manager.